CrossRealms/Splunk-Cyences-App-for-Splunk/docs/index.md

 * **Alert Digest and Critical Email Alert**: In Cyences 3.0.0, we introduce a better way to look at alerts from Splunk so user don't get spammed by so many alerts from Splunk and get the critical alerts immediately while keeping the inbox clean.
 In Cyences user can configure their email address at once and get all the critical events from all the alerts without configuring their email on all of them separately.
 In addition to that Cyences has an alert called Digest Alert which sends all the medium and high severity notable events from all the alerts as a digest email only once a day.
 Please refer to [Cyences Email Settings for Alerts]({{ site.baseurl }}/install_configure/configuration/#cyences-email-settings-for-alerts) section for configuration guide and more information.

 * **Device Inventory and Intelligence**: Version 1.2.0 of the Cyences app features a new component and that is the Device Inventory Table.
 It is a vital tool that helps with the security audit process and requires zero configuration.
-The Device Inventory Table lists all of the different devices present in an environment by correlating data from CrowdStrike, Lansweeper, Kaspersky, Qualys, Sophos, Tenable, Windows Defender, etc. And there is one more dashboard called "Intelligence" which is very helpful for investigating a security incident.
+The Device Inventory Table lists all of the different devices present in an environment by correlating data from CrowdStrike, Lansweeper, Kaspersky, Qualys, Sophos, Tenable, Nessus:Pro, Windows Defender, etc. And there is one more dashboard called "Intelligence" which is very helpful for investigating a security incident.
 For more information, please refer to the [Device Inventory and Intelligence]({{ site.baseurl }}/user_guide/intelligence_dashboard/) section for more details.

 * **User Inventory**: Version 4.3.0 of the Cyences app features a new component and that is the User Inventory Table.
 It provides information about users in an environment and user-related metadata, such as the number of users by their type, users associated with each product, etc. For more information, please refer to the [User Inventory]({{ site.baseurl }}/user_guide/intelligence_dashboard/) section for more details.